linomp/linomp/README.md

 - Then I learned OOP making 2D games with Processing (subset of Java).

-- After this I started taking courses from my University's Computer Science department, while majoring in Mechanical Engineering.
+- After that, I started taking courses from my University's Computer Science department, while majoring in Mechanical Engineering.

 - Over the summer of 2018 I took up Android and web applications (with JS technologies).